 Writing a simple file monitor in Java using Commons IO

-Even though Java 7 comes with a low-level API to watch for file system changes (article here), there’s also the option to use the Commons IO library from the Apache Foundation, mainly the org.apache.commons.io.monitor package.
+Even though Java 7 introduced a low-level API to watch for file system changes (see the article here), you also have the option of using the Commons IO library from the Apache Foundation, specifically the org.apache.commons.io.monitor package.

-The first step will be to define the location that we are going to monitor:
+The first step is to define the location that we are going to monitor:

 public static final String FOLDER =